mauserzjeh/null/README.md

 - Compatible with the standard `database/sql` package
     - If the underlying type is a custom type that the standard `database/sql` package can't handle, then it is possible to implement the `sql.Scanner` and `driver.Valuer` interfaces for that given type to be compatible
 - Possible to control how the underlying value is handled during json marshalling and unmarshalling by implementing the `json.Marshaler` and `json.Unmarshaler` interfaces for the underlying type
+- Helper functions provide methods to easily filter unset fields in structs and maps

 ## Installation
 ```